EdwardAThomson/vibe-coding-101/README.md

-# Vibe Coding
+# Vibe Coding 101

 "Vibe Coding" is the phrase we use to describe writing code with AI.

-You can code purely by "vibing along with AI": You chat to it and ask for new code as the ideas come to you.
+You can code purely by "vibing along with AI".

 However, I think you can produce apps more reliably by having a process.

-Here is a simple workflow for building software by having an AI generate **a spec + a plan**, and then **shipping code in small milestones** with rapid iteration.

 ## Simple Vibe Coding Process

+Here is a simple 5-step process for building software.

+Simply generate **a spec + a plan**, then **ship code in small milestones** with rapid iteration.

 1. **Describe the goal**
    Go to a chatbot (e.g. ChatGPT) and explain what you want to build.